Hermitian Yang-Mills connections on pullback bundles: Applications

 \section{Applications}

 In this section we investigate our results in various situations.
-As before, $(B,L)$ stands for a compact polarised K\"ahler manifold of dimension $n$, $\pi: X \to B$ is a fibration with relatively ample polarisation $H$.
+As before, $(B,L)$ stands for a compact polarised K\"ahler manifold of dimension $n$, $\pi: X \to B$ is a holomorphic submersion with connected fibres with relatively ample polarisation $H$.
 We let $E$ be a simple holomorphic vector bundle of rank $r$ over $B$.